broadinstitute/quickboard/docs/beginner_example.md

 board = qbb.Quickboard(
     tab_list=[    # List of BaseTab's to include in the board TabA
-    ],
-    data_paths={    # The keys MUST be the tab_label fields from before, and the values the data files to use here 'Tab A': 'data_a.tsv'
-    }
+    ]
 )
 ```

-We've now assembled all of the ingredients to make a Quickboard.
+We've now assembled all the ingredients to make a Quickboard.
 To review, here is the hierarchy of the objects we
 created:

 ```